Our Mission:

-We provide rapid-response intervention to veterans, first responders and community members who are at risk of suicide.
-We also provide one-day training events for law enforcement and other government agencies, churches, schools and universities and various community groups.
-We call these training events, the Intervene Challenge.
-More than 27,000 individuals have taken the Challenge to gain the skills and confidence to engage family, friends and other individuals in times of crisis.
+We also provide one-day suicide prevention training programs for law enforcement and other government agencies, churches, schools and universities and various community groups.
+We call these training events The Intervene Challenge.
+More than 27,000 individuals have taken The Challenge to gain the skills and confidence to engage family, friends and other individuals in times of crisis.

 • “It is not hyperbole when I say the Intervene Challenge was the most impactful professional learning I’ve had in my 20-year career.
 I left the training a different person, equipped with the skills to save a life.
 I recommend this training to everyone.”